PeachScript/vue-infinite-loading/docs/guide/top-dir-scroll.md

 };
 ```

-The script part is almost the same as the [basic Hacker News](./start-with-hn.md), the difference is, we reverse the news data from server and unshift them into the `list`.
-That's it, this plugin will do the remaining work, is it very easy?
+The script part is almost the same as the [basic Hacker News](./start-with-hn.md).
+The only difference is that we reverse the news data from the server and unshift it into the `list`.
+That's it!
+This plugin will do the remaining work, isn't it very easy?